cowrie/cowrie/docs/EVENT_PIPELINE.rst

 * Late events (callbacks that outlive their session) keep full attribution and are delivered, not dropped.
 * Attribution, enrichment, and lifecycle live in exactly one place.
-* One emission call produces both the console log line and the plugin event.
+* Events and diagnostic logging are separate streams; one emission call per event, with the ``cowrie.log`` rendering produced by a sink, not by the emitter.
 * A plugin failure affects only that plugin.

 Non-goals: